Grilling vs broiling: Which is the Best for you?

 To sidestep this issue when you’re broiling, simply wedge the oven door slightly open.
 This lets the heat escape and prevents the oven from maxing out and powering down.

 With a broiler, you just need to preheat the broiler pan.
 The direct heat method employed means there’s no need to preheat the whole oven.
-When you heat the pan, this helps you to sear your meat like a pitmaster.
+When you heat the pan, this helps you to sear your meat like a pitmaster!

-Preventing and minimizing flareups
+Preventing and Minimizing Flareups

 Always keep an oven mitt close at hand.
 Also, stay close to the food while it’s cooking.